Gregorio F. Zaide: Education

-Gregorio Zaide's primary and secondary education were in Spanish language, when it was the social language of the Philippines.
+Gregorio Zaide's primary and secondary education were in the Spanish language, when it was the social language of the Philippines.
 He graduated valedictorian from Laguna High School (now called the Pedro Guevara Memorial National High School) in Santa Cruz, Laguna, in 1926.
-He obtained his Master of Arts in 1931 from the University of the Philippines in Manila, his Bachelor of Arts and Doctor of Philosophy degrees in 1934 from the University of Santo Tomas in Manila.
+He obtained his Master of Arts in 1931 from the University of the Philippines in Manila, and his Bachelor of Arts and Doctor of Philosophy degrees in 1934 from the University of Santo Tomas in Manila.

 Career

-In his time, he was the most traveled Filipino historian, with teaching and research stints at various universities and institutions in the Philippines and around the world.
+In his time, Zaide was the most traveled Filipino historian, with teaching and research stints at various universities and institutions in the Philippines and around the world.
 He worked at the University of the Philippines Diliman in Quezon City; at the University of Santo Tomas, San Beda College, University of Manila, and Far Eastern University in Manila.
 He also taught and researched for the University of Hawaii and around the United States, as well as at the United Nations and around Asia.
 As a fluent speaker of the Spanish language, he worked in Mexico, and other Spanish-speaking countries in Latin America.
-He became a member of Instituto Historico de la Independencia Americana (Historical Institute of American Independence) in Argentina and the Instituto Panamericano de Geografia e Historia (Pan American Institute of Geography and History) in Mexico.
+He became a member of Instituto Histórico de la Independencia Americana (Historical Institute of American Independence) in Argentina and the Instituto Panamericano de Geografia e Historia (Pan American Institute of Geography and History) in Mexico.

-He was elected as president of the Philippine Historical Association and served in this capacity for three terms – between 1965–1966 and in 1971.
+Zaide was elected as president of the Philippine Historical Association and served in this capacity for three terms – between 1965–1966 and in 1971.
 He was also an active member of the American Historical Association based in Washington, D.C.
 He was a member of both the National Academy of Science and Technology (NAST) and the National Research Council of the Philippines (NRCP).

 He was one of the founders of the International Association of Historians of Asia (IAHA).
 Dr. Zaide was a Paul Harris Fellowship of the Rotary Club.

 In 1956, he wrote the screenplay for the Larry Santiago Productions' movie Heneral Paua, a movie about Jose Ignacio Paua, a Filipino–Chinese blacksmith turned general, a relatively unknown hero of the Philippine revolution.

 He became the first Professor emeritus of History at the Far Eastern University after he retired in 1964.